PolusAI/nyxus/docs/source/featurelist.rst

    * - Nyxus feature code
      - Description
    * - NUM_NEIGHBORS
      - The number of neighbors bordering the ROI's perimeter within proximity radius specified by command line argument --pixelDistance.
 (Default value of --pixelDistance is 5.)
 Algorithmically calculating this feature invilves solving the nearest neighbors search problem that in turn involves the proximity measure and the proximity threshold.
-Particularly, this plugin uses the $L\ *2$ norm measure over Cartesian space of pixel coordinates and parameter *\ --pixelDistance_
+Particularly, this plugin uses the :math:`L_2` norm measure over Cartesian space of pixel coordinates and parameter --pixelDistance
    * - PERCENT_TOUCHING
      - Percent of ROI's contour pixels located at distance 0 from neighboring other ROIs's contour
    * - CLOSEST_NEIGHBOR1_DIST